fundacionjala/enforce-gradle-plugin/_docs/retrieve.md

             Login type: login
     ___________________________________________

-    Warning: your files will be replaced
+    Warning: All files according to package will be downloaded
-    Do you want continue? (y/n):
-    > Building 0% > :retrieve y
+    > Building 0% > :retrieve  Do you want to continue? (y/n) : y
     Starting retrieve...
     Waiting for retrieve result...
     Retrieve result completed